-UEX participates in certain of its projects (such as the Western Athabasca, Black Lake, Beatty River and Christie Lake projects) through joint ventures (referred to as "joint operations" in the consolidated financial statements) with third parties.
+UEX participates in certain of its projects (such as the WAJV Projects, Christie Lake and Black Lake projects) through joint ventures (referred to as "joint operations" in the financial statements) with third parties.
 UEX has other joint ventures and may enter into more in the future.
 There are risks associated with joint ventures, including: